Skip to Content

 Arnold Crescent, Highland Lane and Elizabeth Street Reconstruction

-The City has completed the detailed design for the reconstruction of the following areas, scheduled for 2025:
+The City has completed the detailed design for the reconstruction of the following areas:

 1. Arnold Crescent from Major Mackenzie Drive West to Yonge Street